davidgs/OSPOEventsManager/ARCHITECTURE.md

-# OSPO Events Management System
+# Events Management System

 ## Overview

-The OSPO Events Management System is a comprehensive event management application designed for Open Source Program Offices (OSPOs).
+The Events Management System is a comprehensive event management application designed for Open Source Program Offices (OSPOs).
 It provides tools for managing events, call-for-papers submissions, attendees, assets, and approval workflows.
 The system features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data persistence and Keycloak for authentication.

 ## System Architecture